 Research evidence of various kinds suggest that cultural resources - cognitive as well as non-cognitive skills - are playing an extensive role in the graduate labour market today.
 Making a series of interviews with graduates' employers in Great Britain, Brown and Scase (1994), for example, found that in job interviews questions relating to the applicant's hobby, greatest achievement in life, sports activities or travel experiences are becoming increasingly important.
 The ultimate function of such questions is to select people with outstanding generic skills - among which communication and interpersonal skills are of major importance - to well paid and high status positions.
+Prospective managers for example are especially expected to be flexible, innovative, and reliable.
+It is therefore not a set of skills and technical knowledge but the whole person, or a "personality package" that the company would buy.
+It is cultural competencies and values traditionally central in middle-class families, the set of cultural capital inherited only by the offspring of the high status parents that can effectively drive the labour market selection among those holding a degree.
+This tendency is then also strengthened by the "natural" inclination among the members of the management to accept only new colleagues who will "socially fit" among them, who will be alike them - share their interests, have similar manners etc.

-It is therefore not a set of skills and technical knowledge but the whole person, or "personality package" that companies would like to buy.
-Other studies also suggest that beside formal education, a range of "soft" factors, such as effort, cognitive abilities, social skills and personal characteristics play important role in recruiting people to managerial jobs in particular but also to jobs in sales and personal services.
-Jackson and her colleagues (2005) for example, are looking at job advertisements in British local and national newspapers and find that references to the preferred personality factors often appear next to a very general requirement of holding a higher education degree.
+In another study Jackson and his co-authors (Jackson et.al.
+2005) are looking at job advertisements in British local and national newspapers.
+They also suggest that beside formal education, a range of "soff" factors, such as effort, cognitive abilities, social skills and personal characteristics play an important role in recruiting people - especially to managerial jobs at various levels but also jobs in the sales and personal services.
+References to the preferred personality factors often appear next to a very general requirement of holding a higher education degree - without any specification of the type of the degree.
+Also on the

+NCDS data Jackson (2006) demonstrates that personality traits measured in the childhood have an impact on class attainment.
 Beyond the British context, an international graduate survey administered in 1999 suggests that similar findings can, in large, be generalised to other countries.
 In 5 out of 11 countries "personality" was chosen by graduates as the most important factor in getting their first job after graduation and was rated highly in other countries, too.
 Proportion of those considering personality a very important or an important factor ranged between 57% to 84%.
 (Blaskó 2002)